 A dean’s list is an honor bestowed on students who are excelling academically.
 The requirements vary from one school to another, but the GPA cutoff is generally around 3.5.
 Certainly, making the dean’s list is no piece of cake, but the challenge is worth an attempt.
-Having your name on the list can lead to scholarship opportunities and invitations to special celebratory events (a.k.a. parties).
+Having your name on the list can lead to scholarship opportunities and invitations to special celebratory events (aka parties).
 Achieve your full learning potential in college—after all, you are there to learn.

 6. Pull an all-nighter

-7. Live with a roommate
+7. Connect with your roommate

 Most colleges require freshmen to live in dorms, so you can cross this item off your college to-do list quite easily.
-But even if you decide not to stay in the dorm your freshmen year, seriously consider living with a roommate at one point in your college life.
+But even if you decide not to stay in the dorm your freshman year, seriously consider living with a roommate at one point in your college life.
 Living with someone besides your family can be uncomfortable at first, but you learn to be more considerate of others.
 Also, with a roommate, you can share the burden of housework, rent, and the fear of growing to be independent.
 Who knows?
 Your roommate might be your long-lost soul mate.

 9. Attend a school sports event

 Not a sports fan?
 It’s okay!
 You don’t have to know or even love any sports to enjoy a college game, including soccer, basketball, football, baseball, lacrosse—you name it.
-Spend a Friday night with your friends, in heat of the games, cheering excitedly for your school’s team.
+Spend a Friday night with your friends, in the heat of the games, cheering excitedly for your school’s team.
 Dress up in school colors to show support.
 Go crazy, and unleash your school spirit.